 According to Chinese tradition, particularly Buddhists and Taoists, the Festival of the Hungry Ghost is when the gates of hell are opened and spirits from there go out and roam the earth.

-Ghost Month 2016 falls on August 3 to August 31.
+Ghost Month 2020 falls on August 19 to September 16.
 According to superstition, one must focus on honoring the spirits that are visiting earth during this time.

 That’s why buying a house, opening a business, getting married, big financial decisions, and similar important life events are normally avoided.

 Which leads us to the question, what happens in the stock market during ghost month?
-Does it really go down or is it just a perception?
+Does it go down or is it just a perception?
 What’s the best strategy for traders and investors during this period?

-I hope to answer these questions below, along with snapshots of the Philippine Stock Market Index (PSEi) from July 1 until September 30 of specific years, so that we can observe what really happens during the ghost month to the stock market.
+I hope to answer these questions below, along with snapshots of the Philippine Stock Market Index (PSEi) from July 1 until September 30 of specific years, so that we can observe what happens during the ghost month to the stock market.

 Please note though that these statistics only refer to the performance of the index.
 Your individual stock performance could be better or much worse.
-But I’m sure it would be similar if you’re only buying blue chip companies.
+But I’m sure it would be similar if you’re only buying blue-chip companies.

 What to do during Ghost Month

-If you’re a long-term investor in the stock market, particularly those doing Peso Cost Averaging, then you don’t really have anything to fear or worry about.
+If you’re a long-term investor in the stock market, particularly those doing Peso Cost Averaging, then you don’t have anything to fear or worry about.
 Just continue investing and buying your stocks as normal.

 If you’re a medium-term investor in the stock market, particularly those doing Strategic Averaging Method (popular among members of Truly Rich Club), then there’s also little need to worry about the ghost month.
 Continue buying your choice stocks, just be cautious when prices go near your support level.

 If you’re a short-term trader in the stock market, then looking for good companies to trade might be a challenge during this time.
-There’s still opportunity to make money, but be more cautious than usual.
+There’s still an opportunity to make money, but be more cautious than usual.